-(d) This section shall not relieve a licensee from the responsibility for renewing the license upon its expiration.
+(d) This section shall not relieve a licensee from the responsibility of renewing the license.

 (e) If a licensee notifies the Board that the licensee has ceased to do business under the license or if the Board cancels the license under this section, the license shall be marked as "canceled."